said-aitfaska/Projet-Interconexion/README.md

 	cd Bureau//Projet-Interconnexion
 	./projet.sh

-Here servals dockers will appear representing the whole architecture of my ISP network(Client, DHCP server, routers and servers, etc...).<br>
+Here servals dockers will appear representing the whole architecture of our AS (Client, DHCP server, routers and servers, etc...).<br>
 To stop the dockers, you have to type :<br>

 	docker kill  $(docker ps -a -q)